arclabs561/runctl/docs/AWS_SECURITY_RECOMMENDATIONS.md

 ### Critical (Do Immediately)
 1. 🔴 **Enable MFA** - **CRITICAL**: Admin user with AdministratorAccess has NO MFA enabled
 2. 🔴 **Delete unused access key** - Key `AKIAXXXXXXXXXXXXXXXX` from 2024 is not in use, delete it
-3. 🔴 **Create limited-permission user** - Admin user has FULL AdministratorAccess, create trainctl-specific user
+3. 🔴 **Create limited-permission user** - Admin user has FULL AdministratorAccess, create runctl-specific user

 ### High Priority (Do This Week)
 4. ✅ **Migrate to IAM roles** - Use temporary credentials instead of long-term keys
-5. ✅ **Apply least privilege** - Create specific policies for trainctl operations
+5. ✅ **Apply least privilege** - Create specific policies for runctl operations
 6. ✅ **Enable CloudTrail** - Enable audit logging for all API calls

 ### Medium Priority (Do This Month)